fauzan05/seblak-bombom-restful-api/README.md

 # Background

 Starting from observing my friend's business, I then attempted to create an application to manage his business using the Go programming language.
+This is a "seblak" sales application where payments can be made onsite or online.
+For onsite payments, customers only need to come to the location and an admin will input their data manually to indicate whether they have paid or not.
+Meanwhile, for online payments, customers simply choose from the payment methods provided by Midtrans, and the payment status will be automatically displayed.
+So the admin no longer needs to manually input data because everything is handled by Midtrans.
+For delivery distance, we use kilometers as the unit, and there is a menu for delivery service rates along with the delivery status.
+This application is integrated with the Midtrans payment gateway.
+Make sure you have read the documentation from Midtrans to understand the payment flow further.

 # Requirements